 Steve Wong - Risk Advisory Manager, Hong Kong

 Why did you choose Deloitte?

 I chose Deloitte because of their unique blend of business and technology.
-I had majored in Computer Science and interned with a world-famous technology company, but Deloitte provided much more support to help me transition into a business career.
-This consisted of a 12-week conversion program, which was packed with lessons and exams, as well as many new friends.
+I had majored in Computer Science and interned with a world-famous technology company, but Deloitte provided me with the right level of support required to help me transition into a business career.
+This was apparent from the start when I undertook an intensive 12-week conversion program, which gave me essential training as well as assistance in gaining professional qualifications.

 What is your current role?

 I am a Manager within the Technology Risk team, part of Deloitte Risk Advisory in Hong Kong.
 We provide technology risk and cyber security consulting services to financial institutions and leading listed companies.
 Every day, I advise senior clients and executives on a wide variety of technology risk and compliance issues.

 What do you enjoy most about your job?

 The challenge of working at the intersection of Risk, Regulatory and Technology has provided me with many unique experiences in a sector that’s always introducing new and sophisticated concepts.
 I’m constantly widening my knowledge across different clients, engagements and industries.
 But the thing I love most about my job is the flexible and inclusive environment at Deloitte.
 The firm values our talents but we also bring out the best in each other.
 It’s more than work; it’s friendship.